Seeing first-hand the work our conservation zoo does to save species

 Modern zoos are not what people sometimes assume them to be.
 They are science-led conservation organisations, operating coordinated breeding programmes across continents, working hand-in-hand with governments, field conservationists and local communities to protect biodiversity at a global scale.

-Chester Zoo’s experts have spent 11 years coordinating the European breeding programme for the mountain bongo.
-Our teams are on the ground in Kenya, partnering with the Kenya Wildlife Service and Liverpool John Moores University to build the world's first AI detection system for the species (and many others).
-These cameras monitor behaviour and health without disturbing the animals, while also protecting and picking up potential poachers in real time.
+Chester Zoo's experts have spent 11 years coordinating the European breeding programme for the mountain bongo.
+Our teams are on the ground in Kenya, and worked in partnership with the Kenya Wildlife Service, Mount Kenya Wildlife Conservancy and Liverpool John Moores University in 2024 to develop the world’s first AI detection system for the species.
+As mountain bongo are extremely shy and difficult to observe in the wild, these cameras were able to monitor behaviour and health without disturbing the animals, and helped to count the Aberdares National Park population in near real time.

 The four mountain bongos heading to Kenya will add vital genetics to those already being cared for at MKWC.
 The long-term ambition is to grow this population to 750 by 2050.
 That number once felt unthinkable.
 It no longer does.